bileldeb/MVP-Camera/README.md

 # MVP CAMERA
-Using GPUImage Library for Applying Chromakey Filter "# MVP-Camera"
+Using GPUImage Library to Apply Chromakey Filter
+"# MVP-Camera"